A retired librarian and a grandmother who loves to "save the world, one book at a time!"

 - Scissors to trim loose paper

-- Brushes: a general purpose one 1inch wide paint brush to dust the book off and a small "pointed" one to apply glue.
+- Brushes: a general-purpose one-inch paintbrush to dust the book off and a small "pointed" one to apply glue.
 See the photos below to see the brushes I used.

 - PVA Glue, aka white glue, but not "school glue" (I have included some of my choices for glue further down the page.)